Meaningful Use; How Can You Help?

 Relief, Evolution and Transformation

-Epic is now part of daily life in our hospitals and clinics.
-We have moved from Installation to Optimization, where we are addressing lessons learned and issues identified since go-live and making continual improvements in patient care, safety and functionality.
-The Epic team has created an Epic Clinical Optimization team (ECO) to drive this work.
+Epic use is an integral part of our workflows at Providence Health Care hospitals and clinics.
+We are in the Optimization phase where we are addressing lessons learned and issues identified since go-live and making continual improvements in patient care, safety and functionality.
+An Epic Clinical Optimization team (ECO) helps drive this work with input from our physicians and caregivers.

-Every several months, the team is releasing updates to the Providence build of Epic driven by informatics and clinical input.
-View these Clinical Updates on the next tab.
+Every several months, the team is releasing updates to the Providence build of Epic.

 Support Continues for Credentialed Providers

-Please continue to bring forward specific issues and pain points in Epic and in your workflows to your medical leadership, manager or our informatics support staff, as this is key to address issues.
+Please bring forward specific issues and pain points to your local or regional medical leadership, manager or our informatics support staff; doing so is a key step to address issues.

 Frequently-used Tips and Tricks (you must be logged in to the Providence Network to access this site):